 My research interests are rooted in philosophy and critical theory, but cross a number of disciplinary areas inclduing rhetoric, literary theory, aesthetics and religious studies.

-My work in HASCE has led me to explore how changes and transformations in health and social care require careful conceptual analysis, and some of the opening steps of these explorations can be read in my book Key Debates in Social Work and Philosophy.
+My work in HASKE has led me to explore how changes and transformations in health and social care require careful conceptual analysis, and some of the opening steps of these explorations can be read in my book Key Debates in Social Work and Philosophy.
 I am keen to examine what kind of dialogue can be achieved between current social, material and rhetorical practices in the health and social care domain, and the resources that philosophy provides.